fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 tasks_proj/tests, makes the most sense.

 Although conftest.py is a Python module, it should not be imported by test files.
-Don’t importconftest from anywhere.
+Don’t import conftest from anywhere.
 The conftest.py file gets read by pytest, and is considered a local _plugin_ , which will make sense once we start talking about plugins in Lab 5, Plugins For now, think of tests/conftest.py as a place where we can put fixtures used by all tests under the tests directory.